dw511214992/azure-track2-js-sdk-release-tools/docs/llc.md

 ```

 ### Step 1: Customize README.md
-*If your package has been released before and the package folder contains `swagger/README.md`, please skip this step.*
+*If your package has been released before and the package folder contains `swagger/README.md`, please skip this step and go to Step 2 directly.*

 1. Run command:
     ```shell